Restore structure and balance to your teeth

 - To stop a tooth from further cracking or fracturing

-If your tooth is showing fine lines and cracks or you occasionally feel sensitivity when biting into sticky or hard foods, your tooth may have a deep crack or may be at risk of complete fracture.
+If your tooth is showing fine lines and cracks, or you occasionally feel sensitivity when biting into sticky or hard foods, your tooth may have a deep crack or may be at risk of complete fracture.
 This is common for heavily filled teeth, especially where an amalgam filling is in place.
-Your dentist may recommend a crown to restore the tooth and protect its cusps from splitting apart and may suggest replacing any amalgam with a ceramic restoration.
+Your dentist may recommend a crown to restore the tooth and protect its cusps from splitting apart.
+The dentist may suggest replacing any amalgam with a ceramic restoration.

 - To anchor a bridge replacing a missing tooth

 If a tooth is missing or lost, your dentist will discuss the options for tooth replacement.
-This may involve the placement of an implant or tooth supported bridge.
-If two or more teeth directly adjacent to the lost or missing tooth are at risk of fracture or are discoloured and need crowns, a bridge may be a good option to replace the missing tooth.
-When the bridge is produced, a porcelain tooth (pontic) is fused to the two or more crowns on either side and once the crowns are fitted onto the adjoining teeth, the porcelain pontic appears to be emerging out of the gum.
-A bridge may be a suitable course of treatment for you if you are unable to have an implant due to issues with your overall health or dental health.
+This may involve the placement of an implant or tooth-supported bridge.
+If two or more teeth directly next to the lost or missing tooth are at risk of fracture or are discoloured and need crowns, a bridge may be a good option to replace the missing tooth.
+When the bridge is produced, a porcelain tooth (pontic) is fused to the two or more crowns on either side.
+Once the crowns are fitted onto the adjoining teeth, the porcelain pontic appears to be emerging out of the gum.
+A bridge may be suitable for you if you are unable to have an implant due to issues with your overall health or dental health.

 - After root canal treatment

 Root canal filled teeth are prone to fractures, due to the nature of root canal treatment and hollowing out of the tooth in the process.
 Dentists highly recommend crowning most root canal filled teeth to protect them from fractures and further bacterial infections.